wormholelabs-xyz/example-messaging-endpoint/README.md

 Every one of the following methods MUST generate traceable events.

-The Router MUST contain the following functionality for an Integrator:
+The Endpoint MUST contain the following functionality for an Integrator:

 - `register(initialAdmin)`
   - MUST check that the caller (Integrator) is not already registered.